AartiPBhagat/Moosic-Spotify-Playlist/README.md

 MinMaxScalar or StandardScalar or RobustScaler

 ### K-mean clustering
-Use “Elbow-Method” to define amount of clusters (=playlists) Use Silhouette score to decide on best scaler
+- Use of “Elbow-Method” to define amount of clusters (= no. of playlists)
+- Use of Silhouette score to decide on best number
-Check different song-features for each cluster to name playlists!
+- Finalise K-means Model

 <!--### Cluster Analysis
 Univariate and bivariate analysis of clusters